luna0902/luna0902/README.md

-### Hi, I'm Luna! 👋
+### Hi, I'm Luna Kim! 👋

-Here are some ideas to get you started:

--  🎒I go to Gyodaebutcho Elementary school.
+-  🎒 I am a student of Gyodaebutcho Elementary school.
--   I started learning Python with my friends from My teacher, Taekung Kim 6months ago!
+-   I started learning Python with my friends from my teacher Taekung Kim, since 2020 July!
--  🎨I'm good at drawing, making something.
+-  🎨 I'm good at drawing and making something.
--  🐳I love animals, especially whales!
--  👩🏻‍⚕My dream is doctor or medical researcher.
-I can't choose one of them..^^
+-  👾 My dream is to be a doctor or medical researcher.
+I want to be both of them..^^
--  👾I've got interested in drawings of 'Trevor Henderson'!
--  👧I'm energetic and I want to help others.
+-  👧 I'm energetic and I want to help other people.
--  👍️My friends say I'm very kind.
--  🎣My favorite activity is fishing!
+-  🐳 I love animals, especially whales!